 Common Misconceptions

-- “Bilinguals are smarter than monolinguals.”
-The bilingual cognitive advantage, even in its strongest form, referred only to specific executive function tasks — not general intelligence.
-And that claim itself is now contested.
+Even in its original form, the bilingual advantage referred only to specific executive function tasks — not general intelligence.
+That narrower claim itself is now heavily contested.

 Criticisms

-- Many cognitive tasks used as measures have poor construct validity for executive function
+- Construct validity: Many tasks used as executive function measures have poor validity for the constructs claimed.

 Social Media Sentiment